QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/kalman.rst

 A missile has been launched from country Y and our mission is to track it

-Let :math:`x  \in \mathbb{R}^2` denote the current location of the missile---a pair indicating latitude-longitute coordinates on a map
+Let :math:`x  \in \mathbb{R}^2` denote the current location of the missile---a pair indicating latitude-longitude coordinates on a map

 At the present moment in time, the precise location :math:`x` is unknown, but we do have some beliefs about :math:`x`